Category Archives: Mecklenburg-Schwerin Royals

 Following her husband’s death in April 1897, Anastasia inherited Villa Wenden and the hunting lodge in Gelbensande, along with most of his personal property.
 She spent as little time in Schwerin as possible, preferring Gelbensande and Cannes, and traveled often to St. Petersburg, Paris, and London.

-A scandal erupted in 1902 when the Dowager Grand Duchess became pregnant from an affair with her personal secretary, Vladimir Alexandrovitch Paltov.
-She gave birth to a son, Alexis Louis de Wenden, in Nice, France on December 23, 1902.
+A scandal erupted in 1902 when Anastasia became pregnant from an affair with her personal secretary Vladimir Alexandrovitch Paltov.
+She gave birth to a son Alexis Louis de Wenden in Nice, France on December 23, 1902.
 The surname ‘de Wenden’ was granted by King Christian IX of Denmark.
 Anastasia, who first hid the fact that she was pregnant, raised the child herself.
-The scandal ripped through the royal houses of Europe, and Anastasia was shunned by several, particularly the Prussian court.
-When her younger daughter married the daughter of the German Emperor – who was particularly outspoken in his disdain for Anastasia – she was only permitted to come to Berlin twice – for her daughter’s wedding in 1905, and for the birth of their first child the following year.
+When news of the scandal spread through the royal houses of Europe, Anastasia was shunned by several royal houses, particularly the Prussian court.
+When her younger daughter Cecilie married the son of the German Emperor, who was particularly outspoken in his disdain for Anastasia, she was only permitted to come to Berlin twice – for Cecilie’s wedding in 1905, and for the birth of her first child the following year.

 World War I saw her family divided.
 Her son was a reigning German Grand Duke and her daughter was the daughter-in-law of the German Emperor, while her Russian brothers were on the opposing side.
-As the Dowager Grand Duchess of Mecklenburg-Schwerin, Anastasia was unable to remain in France, and as she placed her loyalty with the Russians, she was unable to return to Schwerin.
-She settled instead in Switzerland, living at the Savoy Hotel in Lausanne.
+As the Dowager Grand Duchess of Mecklenburg-Schwerin, Anastasia was unable to remain in France.
+Because she placed her loyalty with the Russians, she was unable to return to Schwerin.
+Instead, she settled in Switzerland, living at the Savoy Hotel in Lausanne.
 The toll of the war was particularly devastating for Anastasia.
 She saw her son lose his throne and the murders of three of her brothers in Russia.

-Following the war, she returned to France.
-Unwelcome as a German, she used her Russian passport to sneak into the country as part of her entourage of her cousin, Princess Ekaterina Yourievskaya.
+Following World War I, Anastasia returned to France.
+Unwelcome as a German, she used her Russian passport to sneak into the country as part of her entourage of her cousin Princess Ekaterina Yourievskaya.
 She settled at Villa Fantasia in Èze, near Cannes, France, where she returned to her hectic social schedule and frequent trips to the Monte Carlo casinos.

-Dowager Grand Duchess Anastasia in her later years
+Dowager Grand Duchess Anastasia in her later years: Credit – Wikipedia

 Dowager Grand Duchess Anastasia died in Èze, France on March 11, 1922, after suffering a stroke.
 Her remains were returned to Schwerin where she was buried in the Helena Pavlovna Mausoleum (link in German) on the grounds of Ludwigslust Palace in Ludwigslust, Mecklenburg-Vorpommern, Germany.
 Her funeral would be the first time her three legitimate children were together since the beginning of World War I.